-At an early age, Spencer embarked on his trading journey by reading over 200 books on trading and behavioral science.
+At an early age, Spencer embarked on his trading journey by reading over 200 books on trading and behavioural science.
 Now, he has over 10 years of trading experience, and has traded professionally for several private equity and proprietary funds, with an 8-figure combined AUM.

 When he first started a blog to record his trades, it drew over 1.5 million visitors and garnered close to 17,000 followers within two short years.
 He was also featured regularly in the media, and was frequently invited by banks and brokerage firms as a guest speaker.

-As a pioneer in market behavioral analysis, he has developed many highly profitable hands-free trading strategies, which allowed him to become financially free at the age of 27.
+As a pioneer in market behavioural analysis, he has developed many highly profitable hands-free trading strategies, which allowed him to become financially free at the age of 27.
 Since then, he has been spearheading the training of new traders to help them replicate his results.

 [Free Ebook] How should you invest your first $20,000?